WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Play-the-game/README2.md

 You've written a nice ```if``` block to set the variable ```your_choice``` to 0 if the player typed "r", and 1 if the player typed "p" and 2 if the player typed "s".
 But what if the player had jittery fingers and accidentally typed a letter or number which wasn't any of these?
 We need to extend the code for this possibility.

 There are lots of ways of doing this.
-The method here will simply keep showing the input box until the player types one of the three options.
+The method here will simply keep showing the input box until the player types one of the three correct options.

 We are using a variable called ```rps``` to store the letter which is typed in by the player.
 Before the game this variable has no value, but in this method we will give this variable a value before opening the input box.